romeojeremiah/TinDog/README.md

-TinDog - a Tinder parady.
+TinDog - a Tinder parody.

 Uses HTML5, CSS, and BootStrap 4